jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Getting-Started/Create-Images.md

-# Create container image
+# Create Docker Image

-**Create container image**
+**Create Docker Image**
 Docker Hub is the Public Image Container Registry of Docker, owning a large amount of high quality images which can be downloaded for use directly.
-If the requirement can not be met, you may create container images; below we introduce the method for creating container images with Dockerfile.
+If the requirement can not be met, you may create container images; below we introduce the method for creating docker images with Dockerfile.
     1. To install Docker, you may refer to docker installation.
-    2. Create Dockerfile file
+    2. Create Dockerfile File

 Create a new directory, in which create a new dockerfile file.